 Squeaky toys can only go so far.
 Dogs love the idea of hunting for their treats.
 Enter adorable puzzle toys where dogs get the opportunity to grab squirrels out of the trunk or aliens out of the spaceship.
 They all make interesting squeaks, to the delight of your dog.
 There are some on every level, from easy to difficult to solve.

 There are a variety of ways to see what your pets are up to when you aren’t there.
 Depending on your budget, you can have a simple camera to tune in and see what your dogs are doing.
-Or you can get a higher end camera that allows you to do 2-way talking to your dog and dispense treats for them.
-Simply set up the camera, install the system’s app to your smart phone, and enjoy communicating with your pet.
+Or you can get a higher-end camera that allows you to do 2-way talking to your dog and dispense treats for them.
+Simply set up the camera, install the system’s app on your smart phone, and enjoy communicating with your pet.
 This group did the work of trying out several pet cameras at a variety of price ranges.

 No matter what you get your fur-baby for the holidays, take time to enjoy the gift of their time and be grateful for the memories they provide.
 What are you getting your pets this holiday season?
 Let us know in the comments of our social media accounts.
 Enjoy the holiday season and your pets too!